 Michael T. Davis has more than fifteen years of experience in civil litigation, including five years in administrative law and regulatory policy-making.
 He has handled matters including product liability, transportation, construction, employment law, coverage disputes, premises liability, as well as general commercial litigation.

 A skilled litigator with significant trial experience, Michael has practiced before state and federal courts throughout the State of Kentucky.
-He has represented state and local governments, product manufacturers, general contractors and subcontractors, heavy equipment companies, transportation companies, and retail businesses.
+He has represented state and local governments, product manufacturers, general contractors and subcontractors, architects and engineers, heavy equipment companies, transportation companies, and retail businesses.
 Michael also served as assigned counsel and insurance coverage counsel for commercial and personal lines carriers, as well as personal counsel for self-insured businesses.

 From 2010 to 2016, Michael performed public service on behalf of the Kentucky Public Protection Cabinet, where he represented the Department of Financial Institutions before serving in appointed positions as Deputy General Counsel to the Kentucky Horse Racing Commission and General Counsel/Legislative Liaison to the Kentucky Department of Housing, Buildings & Construction.

 - Claims and Litigation Management Alliance (CLM)

 - KBA Unauthorized Practice of Law Committee (2008 – 2015)